splunk/public-o11y-docs/gdi/opentelemetry/data-processing.rst

 Define the pipeline
 =========================================

 The pipeline is constructed during Collector startup based on the pipeline definition.
-See :ref:`otel-components` to understand the behavior of each component, and check :ref:`otel-configuration-ootb`.
+See :ref:`otel-components` to understand the behavior of each component.

 To define the pipeline, first you need to specify a data type in your pipeline configuration.
 All the receivers, exporters, and processors you use in a pipeline must support the particular data type, otherwise you'll get the ``ErrDataTypeIsNotSupported`` error message when the configuration is loaded.